 With 5.72 million employees, the food industry is one of the largest employers in the country.
-Most of the employed persons work in the hotel and restaurant industry (2.392 million) and in the food retail trade (1.226 million).
+Most of the employees work in the hotel and restaurant industry (2.392 million) and in the food retail trade (1.226 million).

 Frequently asked questions about our list of the largest food producer companies in Germany

 The most important questions about our list of the largest mechanical enigneering companies Germany

 The companies included in the list can be found through various sources: Internet research, public registers, analysis of relevant news, investigation of relevant transactions, our extensive personal network.
 Hundreds of hours of detailed, high-quality research flow into each of our lists.
 All data points that we can enter via publicly available sources are included in our lists.

 Every data point for which there is publicly available information is filled out in our lists.
 However, if we do not have an e-mail address or we do not know whether a company is investing in a particular area, we fill this field with an “n.a.”.
 In most cases we achieve a data coverage of over 90%.
 If you want to know the exact coverage of the list – e.g. how many e-mail addresses are available – our team will be happy to help you.

 Our lists are always delivered as handy Excel files.
 On request we can also send you the list as a CSV file.